Used car buyers guide: In for a shock

 In conclusion, electric cars are moving forward at a tremendous pace right now .
 They're getting faster, looking better and that range is slowly creeping up but for now, thanks to advances in the internal combustion engine AND electric power, The hybrid vehicle seems to be the best bet for the economy conscious motorist.
 This is especially true when it comes to purchasing from the used market as the number of used hybrids available grow.

-One such example is our Honda Insight - This retro futuristic car from the year 2000 may well be suited more to enthusiasts today however it still stands up as a fantastic economical little car that's guaranteed to turn heads.
+One such example was the Honda Insight pictured above - This retro futuristic car from the year 2000 may well be suited more to enthusiasts today however it still stands up as a fantastic economical little car that's guaranteed to turn heads.

 If you have any thoughts on the matter feel free to let us know on our Facebook page!